 5. Best Jobs for Introverts in Singapore: Graphic Designer

 Being a graphic designer is another job in Singapore that is suitable for shy introverts.
 As part of this job, you would be designing graphics and layouts for use in various media products and promotional material.
 This could range from advertisements, posters, marketing materials and logos.

 Since your job will primarily be done behind a computer, you wouldn’t have to engage in much social interaction.
 Primarily, you may need to converse with your boss to understand the requirements of the graphic design task.
 Depending on your seniority, you may also have to communicate with clients directly to understand their needs and make appropriate revisions where necessary.

-However, this is comparatively better than most jobs and you would working independently most of the time.
+However, this is comparatively better than most jobs and you would be working independently most of the time.
 Thus, it is easily one of the best jobs for introverts in Singapore.

 Pre-requisites: Typically, companies would require you to have a diploma or degree in visual or design communication or related studies.
 In addition, you would need to have skills in design and photo-editing software.
-This includes familiarity with Adobe suite softwares such as In Design, Illustrator, Dreamweaver and Photoshop.
+This includes familiarity with Adobe suite software such as In Design, Illustrator, Dreamweaver and Photoshop.